johnvenkiah/CI_PP5_John_Venkiah/README.md

 ### Feature 7: The Checkout Page

-The checkout page features a form for the user to fill in, with delivery address, contact and card info.
-Here, users can also opt in for a newsletter, should they wish to do so.
+The checkout page features a form for the user to fill in, with name, email, phone nr, delivery address and card details.
+From here, if user is authenticated, they can save their details to their My StepUp profile so they are prefilled for the next order.

 **User stories covered:**